salkuadrat/BiometricX/README.md

 BiometricType.UNSUPPORTED
 ```

-Check if the device can use biometric authentication.
+To check if your device can use biometric authentication.

 ```dart
 bool isBiometricEnabled = await BiometricX.isEnabled();
 ```

-Encrypt data using biometric authentication.
+To encrypt data using biometric authentication.

 ```dart
 BiometricResult result = await BiometricX.encrypt({